hsf-training/analysis-essentials/snakemake/README.md

 You can find full documentation for Snakemake [at this link](https://snakemake.readthedocs.io/en/stable/index.html), you can also ask any questions you have on the [~reproducible](https://mattermost.web.cern.ch/lhcb/channels/reproducible) channel on mattermost.

 Snakemake is best-run at LHCb using the `lb-conda` environment.
-This environment comes with very recent versions of ROOT, python, cmake, g++, snakemake, etc ready to use.
-To have access to `lb-conda` you must first have sourced `lb-env`.
-This is done by default on lxplus, otherwise it is done with `source /cvmfs/lhcb.cern.ch/lib/LbEnv`.
-In general it is recommended that if you are running non-lhcb software (e.g. code you've written yourself for your analysis) it should be done with `lb-conda`.
+This environment comes with very recent versions of ROOT, python, cmake, g++, snakemake, *etc.* ready to use.
+In general it is recommended that if you are running non-lhcb software (*e.g.*, code you've written yourself for your analysis) it should be done with `lb-conda`.

 {% callout "accessing the `lb-conda` environment" %}

+To have access to `lb-conda` you must first have sourced `LbEnv`.
+This is done by default on lxplus, otherwise it is done with `source /cvmfs/lhcb.cern.ch/lib/LbEnv` (assuming [cvmfs](https://cvmfs.readthedocs.io/en/stable/) is installed).

-The basic `lb-conda` environment can be entered with the command `lb-conda default`, this will enter you into an interactive bash shell.
-There are a few other way in which `lb-conda` can be used.
+The default environment can be entered with the command `lb-conda default`, where `default` is the name of the environment.
+This will enter you into an interactive bash shell.

+> The full list of available environments can be found by running `lb-conda --list`.

-`lb-conda default foo` will run a specific `foo` command (e.g. a python program) within the `lb-conda` environment and then exit.
-This is similar in effect to the old `lb-run`-style command.
+You can optionally pass a command after the environment name, *e.g.*, `lb-conda default foo`, which will run the `foo` command in the environment and then exit.

-`lb-conda default bash -c 'bash --rcfile ~/.bashrc'` will enter the `lb-conda` environment as before but will also source your `.bashrc` file (be careful to avoid conflicts if doing this).
+(This is similar to the behaviour of [`lb-run`](https://twiki.cern.ch/twiki/bin/view/LHCb/SoftwareEnvTools).)

+If you want your `.bashrc` file commands to be available in the created environment, you can run `lb-conda default bash -c 'bash --rcfile ~/.bashrc'`.
+Be careful if you do this--it can lead to conflicts in the environment.

 {% endcallout %}

 More infomation on using `lb-conda` can be found [here](https://gitlab.cern.ch/lhcb-core/lbcondawrappers/-/blob/master/README.md).

-You can now check if Snakemake is working by using `snakemake --help`.
+You can now check if Snakemake is working by calling `snakemake --help` in the `lb-conda default` environment.

 ## Tutorial